 The most attractive feature of this smart thermostat is how it flows well with other smart home setups like Amazon Alexa, Microsoft Cortana, Samsung SmartThings, Apple Homekit, Wink and IFTTT.

-Smart Thermostat Buying Guide
+Best Smart Thermostat for Multiple Zones Buying Guide

 Just randomly picking out a Smart Thermostat would be wrong, since there are certain factors for you to get your desired device.
 We would go further by discussing the thermostat based on Algorithms, Geofencing, Remote sensor, Installation, App talk, and Design